+Mr. Davenport serves as an officer of The Ryland Group, Inc. ("Ryland").
 The mortgage loans owned by the Company are serviced by various servicers who oversee payment for the mortgage loans and act to protect the rights of the Company as the purchaser of the mortgage loans.
-The Company has contracted with Ryland to perform various servicing and master servicing functions for certain of such mortgage loans that are owned by the Company.
-At December 31, 1994, mortgage loans with an outstanding principal balance of \$508 million were serviced or master-serviced for the Company by Ryland under various servicing or master servicing agreements.
-In 1994, the Company paid Ryland approximately \$0.5 million for its services as master servicer and servicer.
-During the fourth quarter of 1994, Ryland announced it may sell its subsidiary that performs the master servicing functions, and, therefore, the Company expects this service will no longer be provided by Ryland by the end of 1995.
+From January 1 until May 1, 1995, the Company contracted with Ryland to perform various servicing and master servicing functions for certain of such mortgage loans that are owned by the Company.
+For this period of 1995, the Company paid Ryland approximately \$55,000 for its services as master servicer and servicer.
+As of May 1, 1995, Ryland sold its institutional financial services division to Norwest Bank Minnesota, N.A., and, therefore, Ryland no longer services or master-services mortgage loans for the Company.

-The Company also purchased mortgage loans from Ryland for an aggregate purchase price of approximately \$471.9 million in 1994.
+The Company also purchased mortgage loans from Ryland for an aggregate purchase price of approximately \$131.2 million in 1995.
 The mortgage loans were purchased at prices available at the time of purchase to all correspondent customers.
 The Company may continue to purchase mortgage loans from Ryland.